Special Weather Statement issued for San Agustin Plains and Adjacent Lowlands, Southwest Mountains by NWS - NewsBreak

 Special Weather Statement issued for San Agustin Plains and Adjacent Lowlands, Southwest Mountains by NWS

-Effective: 2021-08-22 12:00:00 MDT Expires: 2021-08-22 16:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Effective: 2021-08-23 17:09:00 MDT Expires: 2021-08-23 19:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall will cause water to pond on roads and in low spots.
+Fast running water will quickly fill arroyos and ditches.
 Do not drive your vehicle through flooded roadways.
-Heavy rains will cause water to pond on roads and in low spots.
-Fast running water will quickly fill arroyos and ditches.
-Target Area: San Agustin Plains and Adjacent Lowlands; Southwest Mountains A STRONG THUNDERSTORM WILL IMPACT PORTIONS OF WEST CENTRAL SOCORRO COUNTY THROUGH 445 PM MDT At 413 PM MDT, Doppler radar was tracking a strong thunderstorm 11 miles east of National Radio Astronomy Observatory, or 24 miles east of Datil, moving east at 15 mph.
-HAZARD...Wind gusts of 50 to 55 mph and penny size hail.
+Target Area: San Agustin Plains and Adjacent Lowlands; Southwest Mountains A STRONG THUNDERSTORM WILL IMPACT PORTIONS OF WEST CENTRAL SOCORRO COUNTY THROUGH 745 PM MDT At 719 PM MDT, Doppler radar was tracking a strong thunderstorm near Magdalena, or 23 miles west of Socorro, moving northeast at 5 mph.
+HAZARD...Wind gusts up to 50 mph, torrential rainfall and half inch hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
 Locations impacted include Magdalena.
-This includes Highway 60 between Mile Markers 93 and 117.
-MAX HAIL SIZE...0.75 IN MAX WIND GUST...55 MPHalerts.weather.gov
+This includes Highway 60 between Mile Markers 99 and 126.
+MAX HAIL SIZE...0.50 IN MAX WIND GUST...50 MPHalerts.weather.gov

 Comments / 0